suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 The suit-delegation element MAY carry one or more CBOR Web Tokens (CWTs) {{RFC8392}}, with {{RFC8747}} cnf claims.
 They can be used to perform enhanced authorization decisions.
 The CWTs are arranged into a list of lists.
 Each list starts with a CWT authorized by a Trust Anchor, and finishes with a key used to authenticate the Manifest (see Section 8.3 of {{I-D.ietf-suit-manifest}}).
 This allows an Update Authority to delegate from a long term Trust Anchor, down through intermediaries, to a delegate without any out-of-band provisioning of Trust Anchors or intermediary keys.

 A Recipient MAY choose to cache intermediaries and/or delegates.
-If a Firmware Server knows that a targeted Recipient has cached some intermediaries or delegates, it MAY choose to strip any cached intermediaries or delegates from the Delegation Chains in order to reduce bandwidth and energy.
+If an intermediary knows that a targeted Recipient has cached some intermediaries or delegates, it MAY choose to strip any cached intermediaries or delegates from the Delegation Chains in order to reduce bandwidth and energy.

 #  Dependencies